-The Company's immediate and ultimate holding company is Pacific Mind Development Limited, a company incorporated in the British Virgin Islands.
+The Company's immediate and ultimate holding company is Pacific Mind Development Limited, a company incorporated in the British Virgin Islands ("BVI").

 The consolidated financial statements of the Group are presented in Renminbi ("RMB").
-In the opinion of the Directors, the functional currency of companies comprising the Group is RMB.
+In the opinion of the directors of the Company, the functional currency of companies comprising the Group is RMB.

-2. APPLICATION OF AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")
+2. APPLICATION OF AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRS ACCOUNTING STANDARDS")

-Amendments to IFRSs that are mandatorily effective for the current year
+Amendments to IFRS Accounting Standards that are mandatorily effective for the current year

-In the current year, the Group has applied the Amendments to References to the Conceptual Framework in IFRSs and the following amendments to IFRSs issued by the International Accounting Standards Board ("IASB") and International Financial Reporting Interpretations Committee for the first time, which are mandatorily effective for the annual period beginning on or after 1 January 2022 for the preparation of the consolidated financial statements:
+In the current year, the Group has applied the following amendments to IFRS Accounting Standards issued by the IASB, for the first time, which are mandatorily effective for the financial year beginning on or after 1 January 2024 for the preparation of the Group's consolidated financial statements: